NikBit101/modbot/README.md

 - Navigate to `OAuth2` tab, scroll down to `OAuth2 URL Generator` and make sure that at least the ```bot``` and ```applications.commands``` are ticked
 - Once configured, copy the provided link at the bottom of the page, then paste that into a new tab in browser, choose the server you want the bot to join and Woilah!
 - You should be able to look at your server and see the bot you just created on the member's list.
-If so, move on to `Getting Started` section of this spec.
+If so, move on to `Integrating Virustotal API into bot` section of this spec.

+## Integrating Virustotal API into bot

+- Navigate to [Virustotal Official Page](https://www.virustotal.com/) and sign in/up
+**Note:** Use the public/free API for now.
+- Once signed in, click at the top right of the page your profile name and then `API Key` button.
+- You will be presented with the information about your key, access level, rate and quota.
+However, what you'll need is the `API KEY` section at the top of the page.
+Click on the clipboard icon to the right of the hidden API key and make note of it for later stage.
+**Note:** Similarly with the Bot's token, DO NOT expose this key under any circumstance.
+It is only used by owners and trusted persona.
+- Once done, move on to `Getting Started` section

 ## Features

 - **User Registration**: Allows new users to register by providing their student ID, first name, and last name.
 The bot automatically assigns them a nickname and role based on their registration information.
 - **Sentiment Analysis**: Utilizes sentiment analysis to identify and flag negative messages for review by server administrators.
 - **Custom Bad Word Filtering**: Automatically detects and filters out messages containing offensive language based on a customizable list of bad words.
+- **Malicious Link Scanner** With the use of Virustotal's public API, this feature lets the bot scan any possible web-link, analyse its detection rate and perform actions based on the severity of the resulted scan.

 ## Getting Started